American Horror Story: Cult, Episode 2 Recap:

 Advertisement

 At the restaurant, there is tension in the kitchen.
-To put it simply, the lead chef Roger — who takes over when Ivy isn’t there — is an asshole.
+To put it simply, the lead chef Roger (Zack Ward) — who takes over when Ivy isn’t there — is an asshole.
 He commands the respect and authority that a teacher would over adolescents.
 And he insists that the other workers only speak English.
-When one of the workers, Pedro, presumably blows him off in Spanish, Roger gets extremely aggressive, threatening to shove a spoon up his ass.
-Pedro picks up a knife and dares him to try.
+When one of the workers, Pedro (Jorge-Luis Pallo), presumably blows him off in Spanish, Roger gets extremely aggressive, threatening to shove a spoon up his ass.
+Pedro picks up and knife and dares him to try.
 Ally walks in and breaks up the altercation, with Roger insisting that Pedro be fired.
 “I’m not going to to fire an immigrant in this climate,” Ally says.

 Advertisement